 One goal of follow-up care is to check for a recurrence, which means that the tumor has come back.
 A tumor recurs because small areas of tumor cells may remain undetected in the body.
 Over time, these cells may increase in number until they show up on test results or cause signs or symptoms.

 During follow-up care, a doctor familiar with your child’s medical history can give you personalized information about the risk of recurrence.
 Your child's doctor will ask specific questions about your child’s health.
-Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and grade of tumor originally diagnosed and the types of treatment given.
+Some children may have blood tests or imaging tests as part of regular follow-up care, but testing recommendations depend on several factors, including the type and grade of tumor first diagnosed and the types of treatment given.

 The anticipation before having a follow-up test or waiting for test results can add stress to you or a family member.
 This is sometimes called “scan-xiety.”
 Learn more about how to cope with this type of stress.

-Managing long-term and late side effects
+Managing long-term and late side effects of childhood brain stem glioma

 Sometimes, side effects may linger beyond the active treatment period.
 These are called long-term side effects.
 In addition, other side effects called late effects may develop months or even years afterwards.
 Late effects can occur almost anywhere in the body.
 They include physical problems, such as heart and lung problems and second cancers, which is a new cancer that happens in someone who has had cancer before.
 They also include emotional problems, such as anxiety and depression, problems with memory, thinking, attention, and learning.